 Mark Donohue is the chair of the undergraduate Architecture Program (BArch).
 His practical training in architecture offices in the United States and Switzerland.
 As an associate in the firm of Mark Mack Architects, he was project architect and designer for a number of award-winning works.

 As a senior project designer and associate with Gensler, he focused on large-scale commercial and institutional projects culminating in the competition winning entry and subsequent construction of the 900,000-square-foot Lettermen Digital Arts Center for Lucasfilm in the Presidio.

-He is principal and co-founder of Visible Research Office, a multidisciplinary firm based in San Francisco.
+Donohue is principal and cofounder of Visible Research Office, a multidisciplinary firm based in San Francisco.
 Through VRO Mark researches new fabrication techniques and innovative materials and their application in the construction process.
-The projects test out the research at varying scales and uses from private homes to interior interventions for institutions to large scale cultural projects done for competitions.
+The projects test out the research at varying scales and uses from private homes to interior interventions for institutions to large-scale cultural projects done for competitions.

-In 2010 a canopy for a student lounge at CCA titled “Aortic Arc” won a design award from the AIA California Council.
-His firm’s work has appeared in publications including Interior Design, Metropolis, Residential Architect, arcCA, Appendx, Hinge and Zyzzyva.
-In 2007 the work of VRO was nominated for the “Emerging Voices” lecture series sponsored by the Architecture League of New York.
+In 2010 a canopy for a student lounge at CCA titled Aortic Arc won a design award from the AIA California Council.
+Donohue's firm’s work has appeared in publications including Interior Design, Metropolis, Residential Architect, arcCA, Appendx, Hinge, and Zyzzyva.
+In 2007 the work of VRO was nominated for the Emerging Voices lecture series sponsored by the Architecture League of New York.

-Mark has been active at the local and state level of the AIA.
+Donohue has been active at the local and state level of the AIA.
 In 2003 he received a Special Commendation from the AIA California Council.
 The award was given in recognition for his dedication and promotion of the profession having chaired the 2003 Monterey Design Conference.
-The conference theme, "Doing good, Doing good” focused on architect's changing role as grassroots initiators of social change.
+The conference theme, "Doing good, Doing good” focused on the architect's changing role as grassroots initiators of social change.